irmen/raycaster/Readme.md

 ## Todo

+- fix the wall texture X position by calculating the ray intersection point
 - draw texture mapped ceiling and floor (something DOS Wolfenstein didn't have)
-- fix the wall texture X position by calculating the ray intersection point
 - fix the rounding errors that result in uneven wall edges and texture jumps
 - use a more efficient ray trace algorithm that 'steps over squares' instead of actually tracing the ray using tiny steps
 - find a use for the Z-buffer :)
-- add sprites?
 - interpolated texture sampling?
 - simple directional global lighting so not all walls appear the same brightness?
-  (when imagining a cave and holding a torch however, this makes no sense...)
+- add some sprites (objects, monsters)?

 # World coordinate system